RutujaGautam20/App_Weather/README.md

 The SettingsPage allows you to toggle the app's theme using a Switch widget.
 You can click on currency icon in the appbar to go to the CurrencyPage.
-The CurrencyPage representing currency exchange information for different currencies.
+The CurrencyPage representing currency exchange information for different currencies. showNetworkStatusSnackBar method is intended to inform the user about the network status, specifically when there is no internet connection.